-As at March 31, 2010, the financial statements of Miljobil Grenland contained a going concern note as it was funded through loans from a major shareholder and had a negative equity position.
-Miljobil recently appointed a new Board of Directors and is exploring different sources of capital to fund its operations and also reviewing its business plan for opportunities to increase profitability.
+As at March 31, 2010, the financial statements of Miljobil contained a going concern note as it was funded through loans from a major shareholder and had a negative equity position.
+Miljobil is exploring different sources of capital to fund its operations and also reviewing its business plan for opportunities to increase profitability.